MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### `*-EventLog` cmdlets

-Due to the use of unsupported APIs, the `*-EventLog` has been removed from PowerShell Core. until a better solution is found. `Get-WinEvent` and `New-WinEvent` are available to get and create events on Windows.
+Due to the use of unsupported APIs, the `*-EventLog` has been removed from PowerShell (core). until a better solution is found. `Get-WinEvent` and `New-WinEvent` are available to get and create events on Windows.

 ### Cmdlets that use the Windows Presentation Framework (WPF)

-.NET Core 3.1 added support for WPF, so the release of PowerShell 7.0 restored the following
+.NET Core 3.1 added support for WPF, so the release of PowerShell 7.0 restored the following Windows-specific features:
-features:

 - The `Show-Command` cmdlet
 - The `Out-GridView` cmdlet